digital-mine/Cryptocurrencies_website_payment/README.md

 # Cryptocurrencies website payment

-This is a Python script to accept cryptocurrencies payment for website owner.
+This is a Python Program accept cryptocurrencies payment for website owner.

 The program is very simple, It basically allow the website owner to creates DEPOSIT wallets for USERS or CLIENTS, and save them into a DATABASE.